 You are here:

-Paul is passionate about training and education having held the position of Site Coordinator Of Training and regularly lecturing in the HETI Psychiatric Medicine Program, and a member of the Academic Board.
-He is particularly interested in GP capacity building, running HETI's GP Mental Health Assessment and Management Workshops and mentoring GPs with a special interest in mental health.
+Paul is passionate about training and education having held the position of Site Coordinator Of Training, regularly lecturing in the HETI Psychiatric Medicine Program, and a member of the Academic Board.
+He is particularly interested in GP capacity building, delivering HETI's GP Mental Health Assessment and Management Workshops and mentoring GPs with a special interest in mental health.
 Paul is an active member of the RANZCP, having held the position of Chair of the Section of Early Career Psychiatrists, served on the Members Advisory Council, and represented Australian and New Zealand in the World Psychiatric Association.